Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Quick Answer

 Use AMVital's Turmeric Kojic Acid Soap year-round with seasonal adjustments.
 Summer needs SPF 50 and lighter moisturizers.
-Winter needs shorter contact time (30-60 seconds) and richer moisturizers.
+Winter needs shorter contact time (30-60 seconds) and richer creams.

 Key Takeaways